ARM-software/CMSIS-DSP/ComputeGraph/README.md

 <img src="documentation/graph1.PNG" alt="graph1" style="zoom:50%;" />

 Without a tool, the user would probably try to modify the sample values so that the number of sample produced is equal to the number of samples consumed.
-With the SDF Tools  we know that such a graph can be scheduled and that the FIFO sizes need to be 11 and 5.
+With the CG Tools  we know that such a graph can be scheduled and that the FIFO sizes need to be 11 and 5.

 The periodic schedule generated for this graph has a length of 19.
 It is big for such a small graph and it is because, indeed 5 and 7 are not very well chosen values.
 But, it is working even with those values.